UltraCart/rest_api_v2_sdk_javascript/docs/AutoOrderApi.md

 var apiInstance = new UltraCartRestApiV2.AutoOrderApi();

-var autoOrder = new UltraCartRestApiV2.AutoOrder(); // AutoOrder | Auto order to update
+var auto_order = new UltraCartRestApiV2.AutoOrder(); // AutoOrder | Auto order to update

-var autoOrderOid = 56; // Number | The auto order oid to update.
+var auto_order_oid = 56; // Number | The auto order oid to update.

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {